 Q. Can you help with my family history query?

-A: Sorry, no. My expertise is developing web sites.
-(Yes, there's only one person behind the UKBMD website itself.)
+A: Sorry, no. Our expertise is developing websites.
+(There are only two people behind the UKBMD website itself.)
 There is plenty of advice on GENUKI on how to solve family history puzzles.

 Q. The text size on this site is too small, can you change it?